-

 Rules that apply to subsidiaries

-- the provisions of the CE Act ;
+- the provisions of the CEA

-- the other chapters of this guidance.
+- the other section of this guidance.

 Key considerations